 Frequently Asked Questions

-What is the GRACE Program?
-It is a field-based learning program designed to increase social work students’ knowledge of and experience with older adults.
-The GRACE program is coordinated by clinical assistant professor Sarah Swords, and is implemented by a group of Field Instructors dedicated to increasing the number of social workers working with the older adults.
-Field Instructors are employed at various community agencies in the Austin area that provide services to older adults and collaborate closely with the School of Social Work to create field internships for students.
-The students’ field experience is complemented by GRACE program educational enrichment events, which are held six times each academic year.
-These events provide specialized knowledge in areas important to social work practice in gerontology.
+The GRACE program is a field-based program designed to increase master’s level social work students’ knowledge of and experience with older adults.
+Field instructors at community agencies in Austin that provide services to older adults collaborate closely with the Steve Hicks School of Social Work to create field internships for students.
+The students’ experience in these field placements is complemented by GRACE program educational enrichment events, which are held six times each academic year.
+These events provide specialized knowledge in areas relevant to social work practice in gerontology.
 Read about GRACE students’ experiences here.

-For more information, contact Sarah Swords, LCSW, Clinical Assistant Professor and GRACE Program Coordinator: email@example.com
+For more information, contact GRACE Program Coordinator Sarah Swords, email@example.com